 Covered section and courtyard of the same width

-Covered section with a central aisle and 1 aisle on each side running perpendicular to the back wall
+Covered section with 3 naves perpendicular to the rear wall

-5 bays of vaults parallel to the back wall
+5 lines of support cross vaults parallel to the rear wall

 This han was probably built as a part of the Beyşehir Road chain of hans at the same time as the others.
 Due to its small size, location and plan type, an early 13th date is probable.
 Originally it was most certainly of the open courtyard with covered hall plan, but the front courtyard has now been destroyed.
 A part of the covered vault remains on the northern side, as well as column supports on the northern and eastern sides.
 Nearby is a historic Seljuk cistern, the Divler Sarnici.

 This han faces southeast towards Konya, and lies perpendicular to the road.